 Now that your classes are set up and you've relayed your expectations to your students, it's time to begin training.
 Membean's Adaptive Reinforcement Engine guides your students through word pages and questions.

 - Low stakes training: It may be a good idea to mention to your students that training is low stakes, and while engagement is important, they should feel comfortable getting questions wrong and returning to the word page to restudy.
 Struggle is good for memory!

 Checking on student training is particularly important within the first month.
-Not only will this show your investment in Membean to your students, but will allow you to address and correct suboptimal training early on.
+Not only will this show your investment in Membean to your students, but will also allow you to address and correct suboptimal training early on.